 Who it's for: anyone who wants a noticeable improvement in moisture and softness without spending $30+

 Aussie 3 Minute Miracle does exactly what it says.
-It is not a bond-repair product and it will not rebuild structure damaged by bleach or heat.
+It is not a bond-focused product and it will not reverse damage from bleach or heat.
 What it does well: deliver strong moisture, improve detangling dramatically, and make dry or frizzy hair feel much softer -- in 3 minutes, for under $6.
 That's a hard value proposition to beat.

 For hair that isn't severely damaged but just dry, the Aussie mask produces noticeable results that punch well above its price.
 Use it after shampoo, leave 3 minutes, rinse.
 If you're on a budget or want a frequent-use mask that won't cost $30 a month, this is the pick.